-In fact, there are several possible questions that arise and it’s quite normal.
-As you probably already know, accepting a counter-offer is rarely the right option.
+This situation raises several entirely legitimate questions.
+As you probably already know, accepting a counteroffer is rarely the best option.
 Let’s put things into perspective!

-Strong are the chances that your manager appreciates the way you work and considers that you bring added value to the company.
-In his eyes, making the promise to accommodate your immediate desires can often seem like the best option for several reasons.
-From the employer’s point of view, it may be advantageous to improve your current salary and persuade you to remain in position.
-Doing so could avoid a costly recruitment process to fill your position, not to mention the onboarding of the new employee, training/learning curve of a new addition, etc. Your manager may even be afraid of losing his own job as this may stain his reputation as a “good” manager.
+There is a good chance that your manager appreciates the way you work because you bring real added value to the company.
+For him or her, making a promise to accommodate you can often seem like the best option for several reasons.
+From the employer’s point of view, it may be advantageous to improve your current salary.
+Convincing you to stay in your job would avoid a potentially costly recruitment process, not to mention the onboarding of the new employee, training/learning curve of a new addition, etc. Your manager may even be afraid of losing his own job as this may stain his reputation as a “good” manager.

-- Is this really the kind of company you want to evolve within?
-Where threats are the only way to progress?
+👉🏽 Bad company culture: Is this really the work environment you want?
+A place where threats are the only way to progress?

-- Why didn’t they offer you that salary before?
-Strong are the chances that they probably doubted you were worth it.
+👉🏽 Questionable motivation: Why didn’t they pay you this amount before?
+Chances are they probably doubted you were worth it.
 This does not guarantee a long-term commitment to your career.